dullhunk/whats-the-story-learning-glory/index.md

     + Could it be that not much teaching takes place?
     + Perhaps there isn't any learning going on?
     + Are teaching and learning overlooked?
-    + Are they Undervalued?
-Misunderstood?
+    + Are they just undervalued or misunderstood?
     + Not considered newsworthy?
 Harder to quantify?
     + Difficult to find stories to write about?
 See examples at [blogs.manchester.ac.uk/itl](https://blogs.manchester.ac.uk/itl/)
     + It could be that learning isn't glamourous enough and therefore not what most readers are expected to be interested in?